AleksVidmantas/country-clicker-proto/README.md

 2. Run `npm install` in the folder with `package.json`
 3. `sudo -u postgres psql -f schema.sql` to setup the tables.
 4. `sudo -u postres psql -f seed.sql` to fill with initial values
-5. `sudo -u postgres psql -c "ALTER USER postgres WITH PASSWORD 'aem6443'" -d country_game` - In order to access in querries.js.
+5. `sudo -u postgres psql -c "ALTER USER postgres WITH PASSWORD 'aem6443'" -d country_game` - In order to allow querries.js to properly access the postgres database.
 6. `node server.js` in the folder with server.js to start the server
 6. To test, access `yourip:3000/test` to test the sample `GET` method.
 E.G `localhost:3000/test` if hosted locally.